-At Horton Kirby CE Primary School we aim to promote high-standards and deliver high-quality teaching and learning of mathematics enabling everyone to work with confidence and fluency so that they are ready to reason well, solve problems and use mathematics beyond their primary school years and throughout their lives.
-As a result of our high-standards, high-quality teaching and embedding long term learning through mathematics, we intend to give our children the best possible opportunity to fulfil their full potential and to be confident in approaching any problem with in the world around them.
+At Horton Kirby CE Primary School, our Mathematics Curriculum enables everyone to work with confidence and fluency so that they are ready to reason well, solve problems and use mathematics beyond their primary school years and throughout their lives.
+Maths learning and long term memory is embedded through our curriculum with topics and skills being re-visited frequently and built logically.
+We ensure that SEND and disadvantaged children are given the necessary support in class to fully access the Maths Curriculum and equal opportunities are given for all to be confident in approaching any problem within the world around them.

 We teach maths to ensure there is full National Curriculum coverage where children are given opportunities to develop their reasoning, problem solving and fluency skills.
-The maths curriculum ensures progress by planning for effective questioning, differentiation, challenge and independent learning.
-Daily plans show assessment for learning opportunities which then feed into the next day’s lesson to ensure appropriate challenge and tasks are carefully planned for to allow progression in all mathematical areas, this also allows adults to tackle misconceptions with pupils before the next day’s maths lesson which means that children who do not fully grasps mathematical concepts do not fall behind in their learning.
+The maths curriculum ensures progress by planning for effective questioning, differentiation, challenge and independent learning for all.

-We teach maths for life, as part of cultural heritage and to begin to prepare children for life beyond school by considering the role of mathematics in their daily lives.
+As a school, we teach maths for life, as part of cultural heritage and to begin to prepare children for life beyond school by considering the role of mathematics in their daily lives.
 Through developing maths skills children become better at thinking logically and analytically.
-Through solving problems children develop resilience and are able to think creatively and strategically.
+Through solving problems, children develop resilience and are able to think creatively and strategically.
 The skills we teach in maths will enable children to shine in other areas of the curriculum such as computing, geography and science.
-Our vision and values within this school link well to our overall teaching of maths, ensuring that respect, responsibility, reflection and resilience are at the forefront of the children’s learning.
-We teach Maths in a safe and nurturing environment where children are able to grow in their knowledge and skills.
 We want children to be able to leave primary school with the key skills, knowledge and understanding to be successful global citizens.